dev628140/Face-Recognition-Attendance-System/Contributing Guidelines.md

 ## Intro

 This project is build on top of Python 3.
-It is my junior design project on my university course.

 ## Community
  * If you have any questions regarding zulip-electron, open an issue.

 ## Issue
-Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/kmhmubin/Face-Recognition-Attendance-System/issues).
-If you're unable to find an open issue addressing the bug, open a [new issue](https://github.com/kmhmubin/Face-Recognition-Attendance-System/issues/new).
+Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/dev628140/Face-Recognition-Attendance-System/issues).
+If you're unable to find an open issue addressing the bug, open a [new issue](https://github.com/dev628140/Face-Recognition-Attendance-System/issues/new).

 ## Write detailed information
 Detailed information is very helpful to understand an issue.